Tracing the adventure of ‘FoodonTV’ from Gujarat farms to getting millions of subscribers

 “Here (the Japanese beer is) a lot higher (than American beer.)
 We’ll be searching the ones up on the liquor store when we get back,” Jon said.

-Since the tournament kicked off three weeks in the past, on Sept.
-20, rugby enthusiasts were seen ingesting earlier than and after games at Japanese-style izakaya restaurants and buying canned beers in bulk at supermarkets and comfort stores.
+Since the tournament kicked off three weeks ago, on Sept.
+20, rugby enthusiasts have been seen ingesting before and after games at Japanese-style izakaya restaurants and buying canned beers in bulk at supermarkets and comfort stores.

 At stadiums, enthusiasts queued at stands for a beer or bought it from “Yuriko,” the Japanese phrase for beer carriers that walk up and down the stands sporting kegs on their backs.